 However, it turns out this may not be true.

 Our fellow SIJD sufferer Julie consulted a different prolotherapy doctor out in Worcester, one who seems to be more familiar with the SI joint, and specifically asked him about this issue.

 This doctor, who she says has been offering prolotherapy for over 20 years, said not to worry– since prolotherapy causes ligaments to tighten up, this naturally helps pull the joint back into its optimal positioning anyway.
 He said the original starting position of the joint wasn’t really a concern, in terms of whether or not someone should receive prolotherapy.

 It’s too early to know if Julie’s injections will help her or not, however, I am SO grateful to her for sharing the reasoning behind her decision to have them.

 I had actually been wondering why, in all of the online forums I’ve read about prolotherapy, I had never heard of any other patients being told quite the same thing.

 And now I wonder if maybe what Dr. B. said wasn’t quite right.
 Now I realize that, while she does seem to be fairly knowledgeable on prolotherapy for the upper extremity, it probably would have been a good idea to consult someone with more experience on the SI joint.

-On top of that, the sacroiliac joint is such a complex topic that different physical therapists, chiropractors, and doctors will all give you different opinions– that’s why I always say the main purpose of my blog is to give you ideas, and help get you pointed in the right direction.
-It can be so hard to figure out how to chart your own course, as a patient– that’s why I hope to help by showing you how I charted mine.
+This joint is so complex that different physical therapists, chiropractors, and doctors will all give you different opinions.
+That’s why the main purpose of my blog is to give you ideas, and help get you pointed in the right direction.

 The important thing is to keep going, and explore all your options.
 If one thing doesn’t work, don’t give up.
 Try the next thing.